 And it didn’t last for long!
 Introducing the 4 month sleep regression.
 Ours actually started creeping in around 3 and a half months and let me tell you… it’s no fun.
 It kind of felt like we’d gone backwards.
 She was back to waking up every 2-3 hours, sometimes every hour, and also started to fight being swaddled.
 She was drooling a lot and starting to teeth, and she wanted her hands free so that she could suck on them.
 I started leaving one arm out of the swaddle, and then both arms, and for sure she slept much better with her arms out.
 Again, take your cues from your baby!

 At 5 months we actually started working with a sleep consultant called Lily from @lilbabysleep.
 We did a consultation with her and she was honestly amazing.
+You can sign up for the Your Dream Plan here (use code HEALTHNUT50 to save $50!).
 We talked about what our ‘sleep goals’ were and our nap and bedtime schedule.
 She really helped us to understand the behavioural side of baby sleep.
 There are tons of resources out there, so do get support if you’re struggling with your baby’s sleep!

 When it comes to sleep training, everyone is different.
 You’ve got to do what feels right for you.
 Some parents are happier to use a slightly stricter approach with the view that the long term gain is worth it, and some refuse to do any kind of sleep training.
 There is no right or wrong, it’s just what feels right for you and your baby.
 Lily helped us adopt a gentler sleep training approach that we both felt comfortable with.